 The majority of on-location shooting occurs in Northern Ireland – in Belfast to be exact, where large studio complexes are used to shoot many of the interior scenes.
 The crew also makes use of the historic Paint Hall studio in the Northern Irish capital city, in which parts of the RMS Titanic were built more than a hundred years ago.
 Although the studios are currently not open for the public, a trip to Northern Ireland is still highly recommended if you’re a fan of the fire and ice saga.
 Many filming locations can be found only about an hour away from Belfast, such as Magheramorne Quarry, which was used for filming the famous Hardhome sequences in season 5.
 The most popular tourist destination, however, is Castle Ward, the real-life equivalent of the Starks’ home Winterfell.
 The castle is open to the public and there are even specific Winterfell bus tours available from Belfast, which will take you to Castle Ward and to Tollymore Forest Park, which is the place where the Starks found the direwolves in season 1.

-CheckMyBus Tip: Eurolines UK operates cheap bus trips to Belfast from many cities in Scotland, England and Wales.
-A ticket for a bus trip from Birmingham to the capital of Northern Ireland can be booked for only £20.
-If you prefer flying from Birmingham to Belfast, you can also use CheckMyBus to look for cheap flights, which are currently available from £25.
+CheckMyBus Tip: National Express operates cheap bus trips to Belfast from many cities in Scotland, England and Wales.
+A ticket for a bus trip from Birmingham or Manchester to the capital of Northern Ireland can be booked for only £27.
+If you prefer flying to Belfast, you can also use CheckMyBus to look for cheap flights.

 Game of Thrones filming locations abroad